PackageFactory/atomic-fusion-presentationobjects/Documentation/05_Kickstarter.md

 }
 ```

-This data source can be used in your `NodeTypes.*.yaml` configuration like this:
+This provider can be used as a data source in your `NodeTypes.*.yaml` configuration like this:

 ```yaml
   properties: